pfheatwole/thesis/source/case_study.rst

 Case Study
 **********

+..
+This chapter ties everything together.
+I'd like to generate some tracks from a specific wing (a Niviuk Hook 3, size 23), but I only have some basic technical specs.
+I need to work through what I know (my educated guesses for what I don't know), and some analysis of the resulting model.

 Goals of this chapter:

 1. Demonstrate using the parametric model to implement a real wing

+   [[This section should highlight how a reasonable approximation can be produced from the minimal wing data like flat and inflated span, taper, etc. Show what data I had, what assumptions I used to fill in the blanks, and how well the result matched the target.]]

 #. [[Introduce gridded coefficients?]]